billg-splunk/o11y-ansible-demo/README.md

 ```
 ## Install the Apps
 We will run the ansible manager directly on the system and we will run the web app using k3s.
 An Ansible playbook will toggle the version of the app.
-* Install python3 and pip
+* Install python3, pip, and dependencies
 ```
 sudo apt install -y python3 python3-pip
 ```